appliedgeometry/poissongeometry/README.md

 <!-- For more information you can read the [wiki](https://github.com/mevangelista-alvarado/poisson_geometry/wiki) this project. or the our [documentation]()-->

 ## Motivation
-Some of the functions in this class have been used to obtain the results in the following publications.
+Some of the functions in this module have been used to obtain the results in these articles:

  * L.  C.  Garcia-Naranjo,  P.  Suárez-Serrato & R.  Vera, [Poisson Structures on Smooth 4-Manifolds](https://link.springer.com/article/10.1007/s11005-015-0792-8),
    Lett.
 Math.
 Phys.
 105, 1533-1550 (2015)